-How to add Pre-Orders to your WooCommerce store?
+How To Add Pre-Orders to Your WooCommerce Store?
 (2021 Guide)

 This plugin allows you to sell your products even before they’re available.
 What’s really great about it is that it offers you so much flexibility.

-You can easily set a product to be available as a pre-order and choose the time when it will be released.
+You can easily set up a product to be available as a pre-order and choose the time when it will be released.
 In addition, you can choose whether to charge customers at the time of the sale or when the product is ready to be released (or shipped if it’s a physical product).
-So, when the product is available the plugin can automatically fulfill your orders.
+So, when the product is available, the plugin can automatically fulfill your orders.

 Depending on the types of products you’re selling, your online store could benefit from WooCommerce pre-ordering.